conjurdemos/Accelerator-DualAccounts/README.md

 **Step 4: “Set the index of the group object”**
 The documentation calls for using the Private Ark Client to modify the CurrInd value of a group.
 Fortunately, this step does not appear necessary, given that you cannot use the Private Ark Client with Privilege Cloud.

+Below are more detailed instructions for each step above.

 ## Step 1: “Configure a rotational group platform”
 Under Groups, activate the Sample Password Group Platform, export it to a local zipfile & unzip to create two files: